mspeener/jquery-multinput/README.md

 # jquery-multinput
-A jQuery plugin that creates a multiple input texbox.
+A jQuery plugin that creates a multiple input text control.

 Inspired by Select2 and http://www.codeproject.com/Tips/98818/A-multiple-input-control-using-JQuery